 One of the best ways to get feedback from your customers is through a web-based survey.
 A web-based survey will make it possible for you to get feedback from customers who would probably have been unresponsive to other types of surveys.
 For instance, there are customers who would view it as ‘too much work’ to take part in phone-based surveys.
 But once they are given the opportunity to relay their feedback online, it looks convenient to them.
 Similarly, there are customers who would be hesitant to give candid feedback in face-to-face in-store interviews.
+Stop waiting, join the game now with lucky pharao demo continuous luck and many victories await you!
 But once they have a chance to relay their feedback over the Internet, they find it easier to give their opinions with the necessary candor.
 In a similar manner, customers who would have viewed it as ‘too much work’ to give feedback through snail mail (or even through email) may be better inclined to give the feedback, if they are offered a chance to do so through an online survey.

 The success of a web-based customer survey depends on how well designed it is.
 You therefore need to take some time to design the survey properly, before going ahead to launch it.
 In the process of designing a web-based customer survey, you will need to: